-Can you gift an evil eye for healing?
+Can you gift an evil eye amulet for one in need of healing?

 The short answer: yes, of course.